How to Set Up Google Search Console

 How to connect Google Search Console to different Content Management Systems

 Here we will guide you on how to connect Google Search Console to your site based on theCMS you are using.
 Some CMSs are more SEO-friendly than others right out of the box.
 For detailed information about the benefits and limitation of popular CMSs, consult our guide on the best CMS for SEO.

 If you have a WordPress, Shopify or Wix site, you can easily verify it in GSC to optimize for SEO.
 Follow the simple steps provided for all three of these popular CMSs.

 Add your WordPress site to Google Search Console

-To verify a WordPress site in Google Search Console you have to download an HTML file.
-For this, please refer to the instruction for verifying your ownership by uploading an HTML file.
-You can add the file directly to the header.php file above the <body> tag or use the specific plugin called the Insert Headers and Footers.
+To verify a WordPress site in Google Search Console, you have to download an HTML file.
+Please follow the instructions for verifying ownership by uploading an HTML file.
+You can add the file directly to the header.php file above the <body> tag or use aspecific plugin called Insert Headers and Footers for this purpose.

 - Log in to your WordPress site.

 - Select SEO > General > click on the Webmaster Tools tab.

 - Paste the Google code and save the changes.